 We are currently seeking to collaborate with organizations to develop Signature and Premier Projects with fundraising goals of $5,000-$1,000,000 that align with the following program areas:

-- Forest Health: Our goal is to fund innovative solutions that will increase the pace and scale of forest restoration in the Tahoe Basin.
+- Our goal is to fund innovative solutions that will increase the pace and scale of forest restoration in the Tahoe Basin.

-- Lake Clarity/Water Quality/Lake Health: Our goal is to complement and support key stakeholders’ efforts to improve lake clarity, water quality, and lake health.
+- Our goal is to complement and support key stakeholders’ efforts to improve lake clarity, water quality, and lake health.
 We are particularly interested projects with a focus on Aquatic Invasive species, near shore water quality, and Upper Truckee watershed restoration.

-- Sustainable Recreation: We are interested in sustainable outdoor recreation projects that will improve quality of experience and equity of access, while minimizing impacts on natural resources in Tahoe.
+- We are interested in sustainable outdoor recreation projects that will improve quality of experience and equity of access, while minimizing impacts on natural resources in Tahoe.

 You can learn more about this opportunity by visiting the funder's website.